simulation-based-inference/simulation-based-inference.github.io/_posts/2023-01-10-a-data-integration-framework-for-spatial-interpolation-of-temperature-observations-using-climate-model-data.md

 ---
-title: A data integration framework for spatial interpolation of temperature observations using climate model data
+title: "A data integration framework for spatial interpolation of temperature observations using climate model data"
 categories:
   - paper
 tags: